 A water leak on your property can be quite challenging to detect - you may only realise you have one after you’ve received an unexpected hefty water bill!

 Water leaks can often start minor and go undetected for months until they inevitably worsen and cause major property damage.
+Even a small leak can lead to major problems, so checking your plumbing system is a must.

 That’s why it’s so important that you have your piping system thoroughly investigated if you suspect you have a water leak!